Eurovision Song Contest 2012: Active EBU members

+Non-EBU member

+On 26 November 2011, it was reported that two official EBU documents showed that Liechtenstein's only national broadcaster 1 FL TV was being granted active EBU membership, sparking speculations of a debut for the nation.
+However, it was clarified a few days later that these documents contained editing mistakes.

 Format

 In a meeting of the Eurovision Reference Group on 29 June 2011, it was decided that the televoting system would revert the format used most recently in the 2009 contest, in which the phone and SMS lines opened for a fifteen-minute window after all songs had been performed, instead of opening before the show starts, which was the system used between 2010 and 2011.
 The results format of each show remained the same with each country's votes being decided on a 50:50 split between televoting and a national jury.
 Each participating country had their own national jury, which consisted of five professional members of the music industry.

 Under the official rules released on 24 November 2011, the number of participants in the grand final was raised to 26, including the host nation, the "Big Five", and the ten qualifiers from each semi-final.
 This was the second time in the Eurovision Song Contest that 26 countries were in the grand final, the first being the 2003 contest.